alex-susi/nbaDraftLottery/README.md

 ### Second Round Picks — `picks_Round2.stan`

-Second-round picks violate the first-round model because the modal career outcome is *zero* NBA value.
+Second-round picks violate the first-round model because the modal career outcome is *zero* NBA value - unlike first-round picks, second-round picks frequently signed non-guarenteed contracts, spend significant time in the G-league, or return to play overseas before ever appearing in an NBA game.
 The valuation is therefore a two-part **hurdle**: a Bernoulli model for whether a player logs any NBA minutes at all, and, conditional on playing, a shifted right-skewed lognormal mixture.
 A pick-declining mixture weight allows for the rare second-round star without inflating the typical-pick curve.

 $$\text{played}_n \sim \text{Bernoulli}(\pi_{p[n]})$$